ghcpc10/photo-gallery/ng2-hybrid/README.md

 Highlights:

-1. Concat angular 1 into one app-ng1.js and bootstrap it into app-ng2.js using SystemJS.
+1. Concat angular 1 into one app-ng1 component and bootstrap it into app-ng2 using SystemJS.

 2. In order to reuse angular1 services and modules in angular2, we need to manually create a TypeScript definition file and define the components we created (app-ng1.d.ts).